The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 - Users must be from the US: Professional users must work within the US healthcare system, so the evaluation typically takes place in the US.
 It is not sufficient to recruit US citizens in Germany who are not (or no longer) active in the US healthcare system.
 The cultural background of lay persons should also be taken into account.

-Plan ahead for recruiting US users.
-The Johner Institute can assist you with recruiting test subjects and with the organization and performance of usability tests with US users.
+Plan ahead when recruiting US users.
+The Johner Institute can assist you with recruiting participants as well as with organising and conducting usability tests with US users.

 Test environment: